diecknet/diecknet-blog/_posts/en/2020-05-20-Check-NTFS-Permissions-Powershell.md

 You can check Permissions using PowerShell with {% ihighlight powershell %}Get-Acl{% endihighlight %}.

 I created a quick-and-dirty PowerShell script to check the permissions.
 It's not attempting any automatic fixes.
-It just lists the folders with faulty permissions.
+It just lists the folders and states any faulty permissions.
 You could either manually fix the permissions using the GUI, or take the ACL-Object of the subfolder and apply it to the files using {% ihighlight powershell %}Set-Acl{% endihighlight %}.

 ## Download Script